acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-Pops up the component on element focus.
+Opens the component on element focus.

 **Default value**: false on desktop, true on mobile
 ### showOuterDays {#opt-showOuterDays}